NESCent/hip_hack_howto/manuscript.md

 Hackathons have become popular instruments to stimulate creative problem solving, and to engender engagement with a sponsor's objectives.
 The kinds of problems being targeted, the people whose engagement is being sought, and the types of objectives sponsors aim to promote all vary widely.
 So do the models, processes, and formats based on which hackathon events are run.
 Unfortunately, there is scant data, and even fewer scientific studies, on which way to conceive and execute a hackathon is most conducive to, or tends to preclude which kinds of outcomes.
 Here we report on the experience of planning and running a cumulative total of 9 hackathons aimed at fostering and nurturing a domain science community of practice, and its capacity to collaboratively develop and sustain its informatics resources.
 We define the model and process we used throughout these hackathons, and describe the motivations and goals that underlie them.
 To enable future more comprehensive studies, we present the data and evidence we collected, and discuss which conclusions about the effectiveness of the events they suggest.
 We end with recommendations on which data could be collected at future hackathons to eventually enable an evidence-based approach to the various decision-making points involved in planning and running a hackathon.

 <main>

 # Introduction
+*Hackathons* (hackathon = code hacking marathons), sometimes also called *hackfest* or codefest, are focused code development events, that bring together a range of developers and users, to accelerate development, discover new points of collaboration, facilitate adoption, and involved a broader community.

-Hackathons, sometimes also called hackfest or codefest, are _DESCRIBE WHAT A HACKATHON IS_.
+_DESCRIBE WHAT A HACKATHON IS_.
 Since the early 2000's, hackathons have become increasingly popular in both commercial and academic settings.
 They are most often deployed as instruments to foster community, and to stimulate creative uses of technology to address unsolved problems.
 Academic sponsors tend to design hackathons around community engagement and outreach goals, whereas company-run hackathons often focus on product improvement or innovation.
 Hackathon events can and do vary widely in important characteristics, such as length, size, participant recruitment, composition of participant group, amount of structure, competition between teams, sponsorship for participant costs, pre-event and post-event engagement and expectations, and others.
 The many choices one can make all have implications, not only for what happens (or doesn't) at the event itself, but also for outcomes, be they social, technical, or community-related.
 Most of these implications have not been scientifically studied, and therefore data that could inform decision making are scant.
 So are, unfortunately, data or studies about assessment of hackathon outcomes.

 This is particularly problematic for hackathons that try to strike a balance between community outreach and creating tangible products, because decisions made early in the process of organizing an event can shift the balance later in the process in a way that is unintended or undesired by the sponsors.
 Further complicating the problem is that scope, objectives, and priorities for a hackathon are not always determined _before_ the first decisions that influence them, and that many types of outcomes lack easy-to-measure metrics, and are thus difficult to assess.
 Hence, whether and to what degree a hackathon achieved its intended goals is typically a matter of subjective judgement, which itself is often rendered by those with obvious conflicts of interest, such as organizers and sponsors.
 A hackathon may be judged highly successful even when it failed to meet most of its intended goals, for example because it had unanticipated outcomes that have equal or greater impact than the intended ones would have had.